The Qualities of a Great Leader

 This experience would shape Schwarzkopf’s life.

 You’ll never know the answer to those questions until the decision is actually made.
 Dwelling on infinite possibilities is paralysis by analysis.
 You could spend day after day contemplating option after option, but you’ll never know what’s right until you execute.
-If it turns out you made the wrong decision (and at some point you will, because we all do), then guess what?
+If it turns out you made the wrong decision (and at some point you will make a wrong decision, because we all do), then guess what?
 You now have a new opportunity to lead in a different direction with a new decision that will keep you moving forward.
 Had you not decided on anything, you’d still be stagnant with no momentum, no new knowledge and no change.
 So when you’re put in charge, take command.
+Leadership skills are about being able to take the reigns when necessary, even if you’re unsure of what the outcome may be.

 Have you ever said the words, “I don’t have time” or “I don’t know the right people to do that” or “I don’t have enough money to make that happen?”
 Then you’re not utilizing all of the resources at your disposal.
+It’s not about the amount of resources you have, it’s about how resourceful you can be – even when you have nothing.
 The best and the brightest leaders the world has ever seen have one major thing in common: They’re all resourceful.
 And there is no greater resource than resourcefulness.

 What did Jobs do?

 He didn’t upgrade the technology because the technology wasn’t there yet.
 He didn’t throw a bunch of money into branding because they didn’t have the money to do so yet.
 Instead, he honed in on his resource of creativity and made one simple change: He ordered the computers to be redesigned and repackaged in candy-coated colors.
+He already knew that Apple was selling an incredible product, so his challenge was simply to make people view Apple products in a different way.
 And just like that, he set Apple on the path to becoming the champion of innovation it’s known for today.

 If you have clarity around the outcome you seek to achieve and you’re focused on it, you will find the resources to succeed.
 They may already be right in front of you, you just need to put yourself in the right emotional state to see them.

 The best leaders in history are those that are purpose-driven.
-They’re doing what they’re doing in order to serve something greater than themselves.
+They’re doing what they’re doing in order to serve something greater than themselves – whether it’s the planet, their family or a higher calling.
 They know what they believe and they follow those beliefs with laser-sharp focus.

-If your primary motive as a leader is to get someone to do something you want, then sure, you can strategize and manipulate to get it.
+If your primary motive as a leader is to get someone to do something you want, then sure, you can strategize and manipulate the people around you to get it.
 But when your primary motive is to serve a greater good, you create a lasting legacy that will extend well beyond your lifetime.
+Not only that, but your dedication to your cause will empower others to do the same.

-It’s no secret, and definitely no coincidence, that master leaders are also masters of influence.
+It’s no secret, and definitely no coincidence, that one of the top qualities of a good leader is that they are also masters of influence.
 They know not only how to propel themselves, but also what propels others to keep growing and improving.
-And what empowers them to do that is their knowledge of who they are — what their “brand” is — and who they are to others.
+And what empowers them to do that is their knowledge of who they are – what their “brand” is – and who they are to others.